What is it about?

 Foxbury is a 150 hectare heathland restoration site located in the north of the New Forest, near East Wellow and in close proximity to Southampton.
 The site was a commercial conifer plantation, but the National Trust are slowly restoring it to its 19th century lowland heathland and mixed deciduous woodland habitat.

-As well as restoring priority habitats for the Forest, Foxbury will increase recreational and educational opportunities as a well-managed site, benefitting the more fragile habitats of the nearby Commons which are under increasing pressure.
+As well as restoring priority habitats for the Forest, Foxbury increases recreational and educational opportunities as a well-managed site, benefitting the more fragile habitats of the nearby Commons which are under increasing pressure.

 The main aims of Foxbury are to:

-- Improve access and facilities, including the creation of a carpark, construction of timber shelters, an accessible toilet and other access improvements around the site
+- Improved access and facilities, including the creation of a carpark, construction of timber shelters, benches and an accessible toilet

-- Improve display information around the site to promote better understanding of the Forest’s habitats
+- Upgraded display information around the site to promote better understanding of the Forest’s habitats, including maps and carvings

-- Offset the recreational pressure of the adjacent commons, and manage effectively on-site as the local urban population grows.
+- Offsetting the recreational pressure of the adjacent commons, and managing this effectively on-site as the local urban population grows.

 Volunteering and training